SharePoint/sp-dev-docs/docs/sp-add-ins/programmatically-deploy-a-custom-button-in-the-provider-hosted-add-in.md

 ## Next steps
 <a name="Nextsteps"> </a>

 Events on lists and list items can also have custom handlers in SharePoint.
-You learn how to create one and deploy it in your first-run logic in the next article: [Handle list item events in the provider-hosted add-in](handle-list-item-events-in-the-provider-hosted-add-in.md).
+You will learn how to create one and deploy it in your first-run logic in [Handle list item events in the provider-hosted add-in](handle-list-item-events-in-the-provider-hosted-add-in.md).